aldefouw/redcap_calc_value_differences/README.md

 - Bugs from previous versions of REDCap saved incorrect / inaccurate values
 - Inherent challenges with saving values of date-dependent calculations

+## Why not use Rule H or "Find Calculation Errors in Projects" tool?

+As a first line of defense, they are good tools.

+But there were some projects at our institution that had calculated value errors that were not caught by either tool.

+This tool catches every instance where there is a discrepancy between the Case Report Form and the Exported Data.

 ## Current Compatibility